 Beyond Physical Health

-I don’t have all the answers for you, my dear reader.
+I don’t have all the answers.
 If you’d like, you could reflect on the pillars to see if any of them need reinforcement in your life or if you could help a loved one with establishing them.
 I know that’s what I’ll be doing in the next few days.